bioinfodlsu/phage-host-prediction/README.md

 Moreover, generating protein embeddings should ideally be done on a machine with a GPU.
 The largest (and best-performing) protein language model that we used, ProtT5, consumes 5.9 GB of GPU memory.
 If your local machine does not have a GPU or if its GPU has insufficient memory, we recommend using a cloud GPU platform.

 **UPDATE (12 Jun 2023)**: In May 2023, Google Colab upgraded its Python runtime, resulting in compatibility issues with `bio_embeddings`.
-An alternative cloud GPU platform is Paperspace, which provides a [PyTorch 1.12 runtime](https://docs.digitalocean.com/products/paperspace/notebooks/concepts/notebook-templates/) that remains compatible with `bio_embeddings`.
+An alternative cloud GPU platform is Paperspace, which provides a [PyTorch 1.12 runtime](https://docs.digitalocean.com/products/paperspace/notebooks/concepts/notebook-templates/) that is compatible with `bio_embeddings`.

 </details>